2025 Jackson State Tigers football team

-The 2025 Jackson State Tigers football team represent Jackson State University as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
-The Tigers are led by third-year head coach T. C. Taylor and play at the Mississippi Veterans Memorial Stadium in Jackson, Mississippi.
+The 2025 Jackson State Tigers football team represented Jackson State University as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
+The Tigers were led by third-year head coach T. C. Taylor and played at the Mississippi Veterans Memorial Stadium in Jackson, Mississippi.

+The Jackson State Tigers drew an average home attendance of 28,733, the highest of all NCAA Division I FCS football teams.